Aeriellz/aeriellz.github.io/_posts/Filmmaking/2025-09-30-an-ode-to-slow-writing.md

 I used to hate the fact that I took so long to write, that everything I've ever created took so long, and often left me so frustrated with how long it took I stopped doing it altogether.
 I think I'm developing a better relationship to it, now; acquiring respect, a fondness, for the clock, instead of a fear of it.
 My perfectionism isn't as much of a problem when I give it space and time to work, for example.
 Instead of just curbing so I can reach the end, I let it fly, so I can reach satisfaction.

 In a way, writing—art, *creation*—is a leap of faith.
 There's thing you can chose, and there's things that seemingly happen on their own.
 For those, we walk through time, changing it, and we let time walk through us, changing us.
 So write slowly.
-Paint slowly.
+Film slowly.
 Forget.
 Remember only what you need.